Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Tasmania depends heavily on the water security provided by Lake Repulse.
-The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
+Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Without the buffer provided by this massive 16 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context

-Ecologically, the reservoir and its immediate wetlands serve as a crucial habitat for native Australian wildlife.
+The surrounding catchment of Lake Repulse also supports diverse local flora and fauna.
 When capacity allows, Lake Repulse becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact